Microsoft has been preparing for 6 years to apologize

 Microsoft has had six years to prepare for the release of Windows 11, but it still seems to be trying to explain the new hardware requirements.
 Windows 11 will support Intel Coffee Lake 8th generation processors or Zen 2 and above, leaving behind millions of computers sold during the release of Windows 10.

-It's a bad surprise if you bought a new computer with Windows 10 or maybe you have a powerful machine with an older chip.
-Windows 11 requires Intel 8th generation Coffee Lake processors or AMD Zen 2 or higher, TPM 2.0 support (Trusted Module), 4 GB RAM and 64 GB disk space.
+It's a bad surprise if you bought a new Windows 10 PC or maybe you have a powerful machine with an older chip.
+Windows 11 requires Intel 8th generation Coffee Lake processors or AMD Zen 2 or higher, support for TPM 2.0 (Trusted Platform Module), 4 GB RAM and 64 GB disk space.

 After the confusion it caused earlier this week, Microsoft tried to re-explain the hardware requirements yesterday and states that everything is done for security.
 In conjunction with the new hardware, Microsoft wants to enforce a more modern BIOS (UEFI) that supports features such as Secure Boot and TPM 2.0 (Trusted Platform Module).